dgapitts/vagrant-chef-client-intro/README.md

 ```sh
 sudo cp /vagrant/chefclient01.pem /etc/chef/client.pem
 ```
-Naturally all these code most downloaded for yourself i.e. you have registered your user-id, organization-id and node-id from https://manage.chef.io/.
+Naturally all these keys most downloaded for yourself i.e. you have registered your user-id, organization-id and node-id, after you have registered these within https://manage.chef.io/.

 Lastly at the end of this script, I use knife to download the postgresql cookbook:
 ```sh